arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### Wrapper Classes

 Each primitive data type has a corresponding object equivalent, called a **wrapper class**.
 The shenanigans that we've just explored with `String`s also apply to Java's eight wrapper classes.
-The `Integer` class compared that we discussed [above](#valueVsReference) is the `int` primitive's **wrapper classes**.
+The `Integer` class that we discussed [above](#valueVsReference) is the `int` primitive's wrapper.
 The other primitives have similar wrappers; `char` has the `Character` class, `float` the `Float` class, and so on.
-In addition to being objects, these classes come with utilities in the form of useful methods.
+In addition to instantiating objects, these classes come with utilities which the primitives lack, in the form of useful methods.
 Find their documentation under the `java.lang` package in the [API](https://docs.oracle.com/javase/8/docs/api/).
 Wrapper classes do not need to be imported; `java.lang` is the core of the Java language, and is included in every project without importing.

 <a name="q10"></a>**[EXERCISE 10](#a10)** Write a program which prompts the user for a single character and then prints values denoting: